aurelberra/stopwords/revision_notes.md

     * [x] Remove all forms with non final sigma in final position in v2
         * 1044 forms
 * [x] Add "Total number of items (tokens or symbols)" in files metadata headers
+* [x] Add "CRITICAL ABBREVIATIONS": abbreviations found in critical apparatus and notes
+    * Sources
+        * Index thomisticus abbreviations http://www.corpusthomisticum.org/it/index.age (Terms: #96550)
+        * Index thomisticus: abbreviations for loci notatio http://www.corpusthomisticum.org/it/index.age (Terms: #96600)
+        * Most frequent ASCII words in Unicode TLG E texts
+        * Scholarly editing manuals and scholarly editions
+    * Exclude one-letter abbreviations, as the Latin alphabet is already in the lists
+    * Exclude ambiguous abbreviations which can also be Latin words (*cens*, *fors*, *lac*, *stat*) once the final dot is removed as it is in Voyant Tools
+    * Exclude abbreviations of almost all names (authors, editors) and works (ancient or modern)
+* [x] Sort list alphabetically (except for numerals) using James Tauber's [Pyuca](https://github.com/jtauber/pyuca/) software
+* [x] Reinsert number "79" in Roman numerals

 ## Unicode Greek memo